MarycieloParionaBernaola/LIM013-fe-md-links/README.md

 **--validate**: check status links.

-If you pass the `--validate` option, the module will make an HTTP request to find out if the link works or not.
+If you pass `--validate` or `--v` option, the module will make an HTTP request to find out if the link works or not.
 If the link results in a redirect to a URL that responds "OK", then the link is considered "OK", otherwise the respective status will appear in red and if the request was rejected it will appear "FAIL".

 ![validate-d-md-links](https://github.com/MarycieloParionaBernaola/Markdown-Links-Validator/blob/master/img/validate-d-md-links.png)

 **--stats**: display statistics of total and unique links.

-If you pass the option `--stats` the output will be a text with basic statistics about the links.
+If you pass the option `--stats` or `--s` the output will be a text with basic statistics about the links.

 ![stats-d-md-links](https://github.com/MarycieloParionaBernaola/Markdown-Links-Validator/blob/master/img/stats-d-md-links.png)